kimjihyo/COMP4800-discoverAR/README.md

 # discoverAR
 **OverView**
+-
--The augmented reality app HP Reveal, which could be used for creating interactive educational material, was discontinued on April 1, 2019.
+The augmented reality app HP Reveal, which could be used for creating interactive educational material, was discontinued on April 1, 2019.
 The goal of this project is to replace HP Reveal by producing a free open-source application that can allow users to build interactive maps using image recognition to trigger certain actions such as revealing links, documents, videos, etc. The target audience is educators who would like to build interactive ‘maps’ for their students.

 **Current Features**
 -
 ## Editor (Webapp)
--
 	-Login/Signup
 	-Create and edit Journeys
 	-Set image to track for a journey
 	-Add shape pop-ups to a journey

 ## Viewer (Android Application)
 -
 	-Login/Signup
 	-View journeys and journey information
 	-Scan the image to track and view the pop-ups when the image is detected

 **Prerequisites**
 -

 **Future Feature/ToDo List**
 -
--Develop more in-depth pop-ups for the editor and viewer (text/images/videos/etc.)
+	- Develop more in-depth pop-ups for the editor and viewer (text/images/videos/etc.)
--Develop branching between Journeys
+	- Develop branching between Journeys
--Develop geofencing capabilities for Journeys
+	- Develop geofencing capabilities for Journeys

 **Developer Team** <br />
 -